 1989 – 2001

 The logo design changed in 1989.
-The company removed its full name and merged the abbreviation with the letter “B.” An unusual stylization replaced the standard serif: “B” looked like two joined semicircles and was painted in solid black, while “E” was replaced by three wide horizontal lines, one of which turned into a “T” in the form of a furniture leg.
+The company removed its full name and merged the abbreviation with the letter “B.” An unusual stylization replaced the standard serif: “B” looked like two joined semicircles and was painted solid black.
+In contrast, “E” was replaced by three wide horizontal lines, one of which became a “T” shaped like a furniture leg.
 The star has turned white and has a black outline with clipped corners.

 2001 – 2005

 In 2001, Robert Johnson sold his business to media conglomerate Viacom and became a $ 3 billion fortune.
 As a result, BET lost its status as a black channel but retained its logo.
-The designers only slightly corrected the shape of the letters and made the star pointed.
+The designers only slightly corrected the letter shapes and made the star pointed.
 The lines are smoother, and the bottom-right corner “T” has been rounded.

 2005 – 2011

-After Johnson left office, Debra L. Lee took over the leadership position.
-The staff reshuffle coincided with Black Entertainment Television’s 25th anniversary, so the network not only has a new CEO but a completely different logo.
-The concept has remained old, which cannot be said about its implementation.
+After Johnson left office, Debra L. Lee took over as leader.
+The staff reshuffle coincided with Black Entertainment Television’s 25th anniversary, so the network now has not only a new CEO but also a completely different logo.
+The concept has remained unchanged, whereas its implementation has not.
 In this version, the star was not on the left inside “B,” but on the right, against a blank white background.
 At the same time, its contour has become much wider.

-The lettering has gotten a more readable look: at least the designers have completed the letters “B,” “E,” and “T” with missing elements.
+The lettering has taken on a more readable look: at least the designers have completed the letters “B,” “E,” and “T” with the missing elements.
 It is a collaboration between Click 3X and Push Creative.

 2011 – 2021

 In 2011, the star turned as black as in the classic version used in 1980-1989.
-The abbreviation design has not changed: the letters, as before, are interconnected and look unusual.
+The design of the abbreviation has not changed: the letters, as before, are interconnected and look unusual.

-The BET graphic mark is the result of the work of Cheryl D. Holmes Miller.
+The BET graphic mark is the result of Cheryl D. Holmes Miller’s work.
 True, the modern version appeared after a small revision, to which the designers from Click 3X and Push Creative were involved.
-They retained the basic elements (the five-pointed star and the abbreviated channel name), presenting them in a completely new perspective.
+They retained the basic elements (the five-pointed star and the abbreviated channel name) and presented them from a completely new perspective.

-The lettering combines corners and rounds – two opposites that together create a movement effect.
-In this case, the upper right corner “T” in shape echoes the star, linking the abbreviation and the graphic symbol.
-The typeface is unlike any other – the designers used their modification of the grotesque typeface.
+The lettering combines corners and rounds two opposites that together create a movement effect.
+In this case, the upper-right corner “T”-shaped element echoes the star, linking the abbreviation to the graphic symbol.
+The typeface is unlike any other; the designers used their modification of the grotesque typeface.

-The main color is black, which is quite logical given the directionality of the channel.
+The main color is black, which is quite logical given the channel’s directionality.
 White against the background only creates the necessary contrast.

 2021 – today

-This is the first logo modified because earlier versions consisted of single lettering, and now it is located in two rows.
+This is the first modified logo; earlier versions consisted of single-lettering, and now it is arranged in two rows.
 Above are the first two letters (BE), below – the third (T) with a five-pointed star.
 Unlike previous years, the modern version is typed in a geometric font.
 The letters are so even that they resemble squares with slots in the places of the in-letter gaps.
-The typeface is changed and echoes the stencil-style typeface.
-This is Custom – a flat sans serif with wide letters.
-The author of the updated version is Sibling Rivalry studio.
+The typeface has been changed to match the stencil-style.
+This is a custom flat sans serif with wide letters.
+The author of the updated version is Sibling Rivalry Studio.
 This emblem first appeared in the summer of 2021.

 Font and Colors

-For the logo in use today, the designers opted for a custom typeface with chunky and bold sans serif characters.
-But the color palette has been preserved: the combination of black and white still prevails in the logo.
+For the logo in use today, the designers opted for a custom typeface with chunky and bold sans-serif characters.
+But the color palette has been preserved: the black-and-white combination still prevails in the logo.
 The first is a square background; the second is an inscription and a star.